byte13/Kubernetes-cluster/README.md

 # Kubernetes-cluster-deployment
-This set of Ansible roles installs a Kubernetes cluster composed of 1 master and N workers Note that the playbook detects if target OS is Ubuntu or Redhat/Centosi/Rocky-Linux and runs respective tasks.
+This set of Ansible roles installs a Kubernetes cluster composed of 1 master and N workers.
+Note that the playbook detects if target OS is Ubuntu or Redhat/Centosi/Rocky-Linux and runs respective tasks.
 So there are variables specific to each OS.